 As a society we have recently begun to acknowledge one significant aspect of the problem – violence against women and children.
 The focus has been, as it should be, on supporting the victims of this violence.

 But we need to do much more.
 We need to address the root causes.
-That’s what The Men’s Project will do.
+That’s what The Men’s Project is doing.

 Jesuit Social Services is a member of the MenEngage Alliance.